- Plastic tumbler media for aluminum and brass parts

 Inovatec is the CE certificated deburring media supplier.

-Over 20 years’ experience, Inovatec is your best choice for tumbling media and vibratory finishers.
+Over 20 years’ experience, Inovatec is your best choice for tumbling media and industrial vibratory tumbler bowls.

 Let our well-trained technicians finish your parts.